 - Increased or decreased to recognize profit or loss of the investee after the date of acquisition

 When potential voting rights exist, the investor’s profit or loss in the investee and changes in the investee’s equity are determined according to existing ownership interests.
 It does not reflect the possible exercise or conversion of potential voting rights.
 Goodwill can arise on the acquisition of an interest in an associate investment in the same way as in the acquisition of a subsidiary.

 Considerations for investment banking

 Standard net debt calculations include only the borrowings of the parent and its subsidiaries.
-Normally, lenders to an associate lack a legal recourse to the group regarding its debt and so debt accounting is separate between entities.
+Normally, lenders to an associate lack legal recourse to the group regarding its debt, so debt accounting is separate between entities.
 However, if a company’s associate is strategically important, the entire group may see their financial position called into question if the associate defaults.
 A default by the associates may affect ratings from agencies such as Standard and Poor’s and Moody’s.

 Joint venture accounting (JV)

 A joint venture (JV) is a contractual arrangement whereby two or more parties agree to share control over an economic activity.
 The parties do not merge.

 Joint ventures may take many different forms and structures:

 - Jointly controlled operations